Bruno Seidler-Winkler: Life

 He also accompanied recordings of well-known artists - singers and instrumentalists - as a pianist.
 Numerous recordings have been preserved that were made with the singer Otto Reutter, from 1902 until shortly after the First World War; as well as with Váša Příhoda.
 From the beginning of the 1930s he was engaged at the Universität der Künste Berlin in the training of young artists for the musical design of radio programmes.
 He worked as an arranger in the middle of the 1930s for the Meistersextett.
-In 1938 he was involved in a first electric recording of the opera Die Walküre by Richard Wagner, which had been planned since the beginning of the 1930s and then begun in 1935 in Vienna by Bruno Walter and the Wiener Symphoniker.
-The missing parts of the second act were recorded under his direction in Berlin for Electrola (His Master's Voice).
+In 1938, he was involved in the first electric recording of the opera Die Walküre by Richard Wagner, which had been planned since the beginning of the 1930s and then begun in 1935 in Vienna by Bruno Walter and the Wiener Symphoniker.
+The missing parts of the second act were recorded under his direction in Berlin for Electrola.
 Also in 1938 he accompanied the young French violinist Ginette Neveu on her first recordings.

 His repertoire included classical music as well as light music such as operettas, chansons, and hits.
 He arranged the recording of the song "Lili Marleen" with Lale Andersen in 1939.
 He also conducted the instrumental ensemble that accompanied the recording.